House panel presses toward historic Trump impeachment vote

 First up was an amendment from GOP Rep. Jim Jordan of Ohio, who tried to delete the first charge against Trump.
 “This amendment strikes article one because article one ignores the truth,” he declared.

-Rep. David Cicilline, D-R.I., argued there was “overwhelming evidence” that the president, in pushing Ukraine to investigate rival Biden, was engaged in an abuse of power “to corrupt American elections.”
+Rep. David Cicilline, D-R.I., argued there was “overwhelming evidence” that the president with his lawyer Rudy Giuliani, in pushing Ukraine to investigate rival Biden, was engaged in an abuse of power “to corrupt American elections.”

 Debate on that one amendment lasted for hours before it was defeated, 23-17, on a party-line vote.